Mahmoud-Ramadan2/appointment-service/README.md

-#  Doctor Appointment System
+#  Appointment service—Appointment System

-This project is a microservices-based doctor appointment booking system built using Spring Boot and Spring Cloud.
-It includes service discovery, security via JWT, REST APIs,RestDocs,testing units and externalized configuration using environment variables (.env files).
+The **Appointment service** is a core microservice in the *Appointment System*, responsible for booking and handling patient's and doctor's appointments

 ---